alvarogarcia7/kata-formulation-pool-balls/README.md

 ### Problem 1

-Calculate the minimum number of necessary ball swaps from the initial state to the corect one
+Calculate **the minimum number** of necessary ball swaps from the initial state to the corect one

 ### Problem 2

-Calculate which ball swaps are necessary to arrange the balls.
+Calculate **which ball swaps** are the minimum necessary set to arrange the balls.

 Suggestion: solve problem 1 first